Toilet Leaks When Flushed? Here is how to Fix it Fast

 - Flush the toilet tank and hold down the flush handle to flush out as much water as possible.

-- Use the sponge to mop out any remaining water in the tank and squeeze into the bucket
+- Use the sponge to mop out any remaining water in the tank and squeeze it into the bucket.

 Step 3: Remove the toilet tank

-- Using a wrench, loosen and remove the nuts and washers from underneath the toilet bowl.
+- Loosen and remove the nuts and washers from underneath the toilet bowl using a wrench.

-- At this point, the tank is free and you will only need to lift it off and place it top of an old towel or rag.
+- At this point, the tank is free, and you will only need to lift it off and place it on top of an old towel or rag.

 - The toilet tank to bowl gasket is found on the outer part of the flush valve covering the entire flush valve nut.
 Simply slide it out.